Chalarangelo/30-seconds-of-code/snippets/arrayToHTMLList.md

 ---
 title: arrayToHTMLList
-tags: browser,array,intermediate
+tags: JavaScript, Browser, Array
 ---

-Converts the given array elements into `<li>` tags and appends them to the list of the given id.
+Converts the given array elements into <li> tags and appends them to the list of the given id.

-- Use `Array.prototype.map()` and `document.querySelector()` to create a list of html tags.
+- Use Array.prototype.map() and document.querySelector() to create a list of html tags.

 ```js
 const arrayToHTMLList = (arr, listID) =>